 Long term computer programmer, making my own library.
 American based.
 Far left politically.
-Politics centered around promoting use of paper ballots, environmental collapse, political corruption in my country, and human rights.
-Likes following science and tech news.
+Politics centered around promoting use of paper ballots.
+Follows news about environmental collapse, political corruption in my country, human rights, science and tech.

 • 0 Posts